rabsym/mailpilerorg-site/_posts/2023-10-20-using-the-gui.md

 The delta indexer runs every 30 mins.
 It means that the search results in GUI also are updated every 30 mins.

 Users can access the archived emails using a browser.
 They have to login using any of their known email address and the password.
-They can set the preferred language - currently English, (Brazilian) Portuguise, and Hungarian are supported - page length and theme.
+They can set the preferred language - currently English, Czech, German, Italian, Polish, (Brazilian) Portuguise, Russian, Spanish, Turkish, Taiwanian, and Hungarian are supported - page length and theme.

 By default users can enter the search terms into a text field, and the web interface splits them into components, guesses the format of the components, and builds up a search query.
 If you type 2012-01-31 then it knows it's a date.
 If it has @ sign, then it's an email address.